ahx/openapi_first/README.md

     OpenapiFirst::Test.app(MyApp)
   end
   ```
+3. Run your tests.
+The Coverage feature will tell you about missing request/responses.

 (✷1): It does not matter what method of openapi_first you use to validate requests/responses.
 Instead of using `OpenapiFirstTest.app` to wrap your application, you could also use the middlewares or [test assertion method](#test-assertions), but you would have to do that for all requests/responses defined in your API description to make coverage work.